 \subsection{Policy Optimization}

-To demonstrate the use of our method in policy optimization, we combine it with Trust-PCL, and compare with variants of Trust-PCL combined with FVI, TD0 and RG.
+To demonstrate the use of our method in policy optimization, we combine it with Trust-PCL, and compare with variants of Trust-PCL combined with FVI, TD(0) and RG.
 To fairly evaluate the performance of all these four methods, we use Trust-PCL \citep{nachum2018trustpcl} framework and the public code for our experiments.
 We only modify the training of $V_\theta(s)$ for each of the method and keep rest same as original release.
 Experimental details can be found in Appendix~\ref{sec:net_arc}.

-We evaluate the performance of these four methods on Mujoco benchmark and report the best performance of these four methods in Figure \ref{fig:mujoco_bench} (averaged on five different random seeds). \KBO consistently outperforms all the other methods, learning bettere policy with fewer data.
-Note that we only modify the update of value functions inside Trust PCL, which can be implemented relatively easily.
+We evaluate the performance of these four methods on Mujoco benchmark and report the best performance of these four methods in Figure \ref{fig:mujoco_bench} (averaged on five different random seeds). \KBO consistently outperforms all the other methods, learning better policy with fewer data.
+Note that we only modify the update of value functions inside Trust-PCL, which can be implemented relatively easily.
 We expect that we can improve many other algorithms in similar ways by improving the value function using our kernel loss.